 In addition to the awesome location, Hotel Breakers has five onsite restaurants: Perkins, TOMO Hibachi Grill, Surf Lounge, TGIFriday’s and a Starbucks.

-Tiny House Living at Lighthouse Point
+Autism-Friendly Lodging at Lighthouse Point

 The two-level Deluxe loft cabin consists of a 42” flat screen, two futons, a bedroom (queen size bed with TV), two full bathrooms with tub/shower combos a kitchenette with a sink, microwave and small fridge, all on the first level.
 When you travel up to the second floor loft space, there are two separate sleeping places, each with a queen sized bed and two televisions.
 Complimentary wi-fi is included.